 It is important to remember the age old saying, 'Sleep Begets Sleep'.
 This is absolutely true.
 A well rested child who is napping for the correct amount of time relative to their age during the day, and not being kept awake too long between naps (particularly important with younger babies) will find it easier to settle at bedtime, and will sleep deeper throughout the night and wake less.
 Often it is just a case of making minor changes to their daytime routine in order to create a huge impact on their nights.

-If you're struggling with your child's sleep, dealing with multiple night wakings, early morning wakings or resistance to bedtime, please visit www.sweetdreamssleepcoaching.co.uk to book a consultation and bespoke sleep plan package tailored specifically to your family's needs and parenting style.
+If you would like further support, please contact me!
+Or please visit www.sweetdreamssleepcoaching.co.uk/book-online to book a consultation and bespoke sleep coaching package tailored specifically to your family's needs and parenting style.